 The advantage of passive voice in news writing is that journalists need not identify by whom and for whom the deed was done.
 Note this habit during the next news report of criminal misdeeds or negligence by special interests.
 “It was decided that (or it was not decided that) X … and therefore we must deeply regret that more children will starve.”

-If such criminals were identified at every opportunity, their crimes and the scope of their evil would wither away.
+If such criminals were identified at every opportunity, their crimes would wither away along with the scope of their evil.

 Local Administration breaks down in times of disaster and war when they tend to intensify the bigotry of local elites by favoring a greedy few and their underlings at the expense of the powerless.
 Under such acute pressures, long-standing administrations bring out the flip side of carnivore pack behavior.
 Alpha/dominant locals take lethal precedence and Beta subordinates become their prey.